Arnold Ehrlich: Life

+Early life

-Born Jewish in Volodovka, near Brest-Litovsk, now Belarus.
-At an early age he studied German in his village, and had read the Bible in the Moses Mendelssohn translation.
-Ehrlich was married at fourteen and had one son named Mark.
-At seventeen, Ehrlich came to the conclusion that he could no longer abide the stringencies of his environment and he sought association with the wider fields of knowledge he hoped to find in Germany.
+Ehrlich was born to a Jewish family in Volodovka, near Brest-Litovsk, in what is now Belarus.
+At an early age he studied German in his village, and read Moses Mendelssohn's Bible translation.
+He was married at fourteen and had one son named Mark.
+At seventeen, Ehrlich came to the conclusion that he could no longer abide with his current stringent environment and sought association with the wider fields of knowledge he hoped to find in Germany.
 His wife did not agree with the move or his liberal views, and she and their son did not go with him to Germany.
 He then went on his own and he entered school there to learn arithmetic, geography, and other elementary school subjects alongside boys of ten.
-Such subjects were simple for a lad who started learning the German language at the age of five years.

-He also worked as a librarian in the Semitics department of the Berlin Royal Library.
+He then worked as a librarian in the Semitics department of the Berlin Royal Library.
 It was at this time in Germany that Ehrlich somehow came to the attention of Professor Franz Delitzsch, who engaged him as his amanuensis.
-They both worked in the missionary Institutum Judaicum and this association would turn into an evil spectre later in his life.
-At Delitzsch's insistence Ehrlich revised the Hebrew translation of the New Testament (10th Edition) which was to be utilized for proselytization among Jews.
-During this time he encountered the work of Julius Wellhausen, Kuehnen, and the whole school of Biblical criticism which fascinated him.
-This in turn made him accept the theory that the Bible was constructed of a patchwork quilt of documents, but his later work was a revolt against the destructiveness of the "higher criticism."
-The Hebrew language was bred into his bones, and it became his conviction that the Bible could be understood only as one devoted oneself to its language and to an understanding of the Hebrew idiom through its cognates.
-There are rumors that Ehrlich was baptized in Germany, but there is no proof or evidence of this.
-Had it been true, the officers at the Temple Emanu-El would never had considered him for a place as a teacher (not professor) in the Emanu-El Theological School of New York where he taught after he immigrated to Manhattan, New York from Hamburg, Germany in 1874.
-His Naturalization date is July 11, 1881, and he lists his occupation as "Teacher of Languages."
+They both worked in the missionary Institutum Judaicum, and at Delitzsch's insistence Ehrlich revised the Hebrew translation of the New Testament (10th Edition), meant for Christian missionary work among Jews - an action that he would come to regret.
+During this time he encountered the work of Julius Wellhausen and the concept of Biblical criticism, which led him to accept the documentary hypothesis.
+(Later, though, he wrote against the perceived destructiveness of higher criticism.)
+His deep familiarity with the Hebrew language led him to believe that the Bible could be understood only if one devoted oneself to its language and to an understanding of the Hebrew idiom through its cognates.